Adam Hats: History

 Adam Hats manufactured and sold a variety of budget-priced hats, including the traditional fedora, and pork pie hat.
 In late spring of each year, Adam Hats promoted straw hats for the summer.
 Two of their models were The Executive and The Major; the last being "The hat of the month for September", and cost $3.25.

 In the late 1940s/early 1950s, a Frank Moore was the Adam Hats General Sales Manager.
 Abraham (Chippy) Levy was the Head Window Dresser in 1935.
 In the late 1940s, a successor to Levy was Irving Rubenstein.

 In the 1940s, the New York–based Adam Hats was a sponsor of radio broadcasts of boxing matches which were held at Madison Square Garden.
 The boxing matches were called by radio announcer Sam Taub.
 Adam Hats also sponsored a radio program, The Strange Dr. Weird, on the Mutual Network from 1944 to 1945.
 Most of these programs, complete with the Adam Hats commercials, are archived.
-Their famous radio jingle was "I love my man who wears an Adam hat".
+Their famous radio jingle was "I go for a man who wears an Adam hat".
 Adam Hats distributed a series of matchbook covers commonly known as "Sam Taubs Ring Personalities".
 The inside of each matchbook in the series had a biographical summary of a well known boxer of the era.

 Adam Hats spared no expense in advertising, often using the celebrities of the thirties and forties in their advertising materials.
 Advertising materials included matchbooks, celebrity 8x10 photos, magazine ads, radio commercials, newsboy aprons, and numerous other items including one of the earliest television commercials in July, 1941.
 A series of Adam Hat matchbooks from 1942 was a contest for people to try to win a free hat.
 Each matchbook in the series had a celebrity photo, and six names below the photo.
 If one of those names was the celebrity in the photo, then that was a winning matchbook.